SDK for Android app

 While you could manually download and install the SDK, we recommend using Maven to link the SDK into your project.

-Add the SDK to the build.gradle file of your module
+Add the SDK repository to the build.gradle file of your module

 maven {